Can’t decide which wine is right for you or need help with your order? Please call so we can help

 0333 772 0301

 The full name & appellation of this wine is a bit of a mounthful - Les Chemins de Carabote 'Les Pierres Qui Chantent' Languedoc Terrasses du Larzac.
-The 2014 vintage sees a change of bottle shape and label - new bottle shot coming soon.
+The 2014 vintage sees a change of bottle shape and label.

 Terrasses du Larzac is a relatively new appellation using local Languedoc grape varieties.
 This wine is a blend of 60% Grenache, 30% Syrah & 10% Carignan.
 Wines from the Larzac plateau have a noted fresh acidity thanks to the cool winds there.
 The soils in the appellation are quite varied; Chemins de Carabote's vineyards contain a lot of stones rounded by the frequent north winds which may account for the name of this wine, 'The Singing Stones'.
 The stony soils retain heat from the sun and provide richness to the fruit flavours of the grapes.
 Lowering the yields provides concentration and intensity of aromas & flavours.
 Jean-Yves and Nicole practice organic farming holding Ecocert certification since 2012.